viperleed/viperleed/doc/content/basics/tensor_leed.rst

 of a |LEED-IV| calculation in ViPErLEED.

-An in-depth description of all parts of the tensor-LEED approach is presented in the papers by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`.
+An in-depth description of all parts of the tensor-LEED approach is presented in Refs. :cite:alp:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`.
 The original publication of the TensErLEED software :cite:p:`blumFastLEEDIntensity2001a` explains how the tensor-LEED approach is implemented in TensErLEED.

 Reference calculation
 =====================